Sustainability

 Taskforce on Climate Related Financial Disclosure (TCFD)

-Solaris became a member of the Responsible Investment Association of Australia and ESG Research Australia in 2010 and continues to participate in various Responsible Investor Initiatives relevant to our investing activities.
+Solaris became a member of the Responsible Investment Association of Australia in 2010 and continues to participate in various Responsible Investor Initiatives relevant to our investing activities.

 Read more about RIAA